-In my career as a software engineer, I met some really great programmers and learned lots from them.
+In my career as a software engineer, I met some great programmers and learned lots from them.

 The mental model